Quantum coherence from Kirkwood-Dirac nonclassicality, some bounds, and operational interpretation: Concluding Remarks

-The KD-nonclassicality coherence proposed in this work complements the KD-nonreality coherence based on solely the total sum of the absolute nonreal part of the KD quasiprobability proposed in Ref. \cite{Agung KD-nonreality coherence}.
-In particular, Propositions 2 and 3 show that KD-nonclassicality coherence and KD-nonreality coherence of Ref. \cite{Agung KD-nonreality coherence} are upper bounded differently by the measurement uncertainty and state purity, suggesting that they may capture two distinguished notions of quantum uncertainty.
-To this end, it is interesting to further study in the future the relation between the two quantifiers of coherence.
-Our results thus strengthen the quantitative link between the quantumness manifests in the nonclassical values of KD quasiprobability and the nonclassicality captured by the concept of quantum coherence.
-Moreover, it reveals the role of the quantum coherence in diverse physical phenomena in which the nonclassical values of KD quasiprobability have been shown to be crucial, and vice versa.
-We hope that our approach may further disclose the deep link between the quantumness captured by the anomalous nonclassical values of KD quasiprobability and the associated concept of strange weak values, and the different forms of nonclassicality captured by the concept of quantum state such as coherence \cite{Agung KD-nonreality coherence}, asymmetry \cite{Agung translational asymmetry from nonreal weak value,Agung trace-norm asymmetry}, general quantum correlation \cite{Agung KD general quantum correlation} and entanglement.
+The KD-nonclassicality coherence proposed in this work defined in Eq. (\ref{KD-nonclassicality coherence}) complements the KD-nonreality coherence based on solely the total sum of the absolute nonreal part of the KD quasiprobability defined in Eq. (\ref{KD-nonreality coherence}) proposed in Ref. \cite{Agung KD-nonreality coherence}.
+In particular, by using KD nonclassicality which captures simultaneously the nonreality and negativity of the KD quasiprobability, we have been able to connect quantum coherence with the measurement uncertainty quantified by the Tsallis $\frac{1}{2}$-entropy.
+For pure states, this in turn allows us to combine it with the Maassen-Uffink uncertainty relation for min-entropy and max-entropy, to use the KD-nonclassicality coherence to upper bound the optimal guessing probability, and to derive a trade-off relation for the KD-nonclassicality coherences with Massen-Uffink-like state-independent lower bound.
+Furthermore, using the KD nonclassicality for the quantification of the coherence also reveals a connection between quantum coherence and proof of quantum contextuality, in similar fashion as the connection between entanglement and proof of quantum nonlocality.
+Our results thus strengthen the quantitative link between the quantumness manifests in the nonclassical values of KD quasiprobability and the associated strange weak value to the nonclassicality captured by the concept of quantum state subjected to measurement in the forms of asymmetry \cite{Agung translational asymmetry from nonreal weak value,Agung trace-norm asymmetry} and general quantum correlation \cite{Agung KD general quantum correlation}.
+These results motivate the search for a quantitative connection between KD nonclassicality and strange weak value to quantum entanglement.